Wellness

 Too cold or lazy to go outside?
 No problem.

 In the summer, you might take for granted that the sun rises at 5:30 a.m. and doesn’t set until almost nine at night.
 It gives you 15 hours of bright daylight to go on as many hot girl walks as you please.
 It’s the perfect time of year to hit a 10,000 daily step goal, if you have one, especially when it means enjoying the weather.
-You also have the sunlight to stroll before and after work, which is a real treat.
+And you also have the sunlight to stroll before and after work, which is a real treat.

 But then comes fall.
 While the clocks haven’t turned back quite yet, it’s already noticeably darker in the evenings.
 Just like that, the allure of the hot girl walk is gone.

-If you had a solid routine all summer long you might feel bad about dropping it in the fall, but according to Kelly Bernadyn, CPT, a Michigan-based group fitness instructor at Life Time gyms, it’s very common — and perfectly fine — to adjust your workout for the weather.
+If you had a solid walking routine all summer long you might feel bad about dropping it in the autumn, but according to Kelly Bernadyn, CPT, a Michigan-based group fitness instructor at Life Time gyms, it’s very common — and perfectly fine — to adjust your workout for the weather.
 “Getting 10,000 steps a day is challenging enough as it is, but adding in seasonal changes can make it even tougher,” she tells Bustle.

 No Hot Girl Walk?
 No Problem